myprogrammerpersonality/image-recognition/README.md

 # image-recognition
-My personal repo for templates for image recognition with PyTorch
+My personal repo for templates of image recognition with PyTorch